Antonio London

-Antonio Monte London (born April 14, 1971), nicknamed "Stick", is a former professional American football player in the National Football League (NFL).
-He played professionally for the Detroit Lions and Green Bay Packers.
+Antonio Monte London (born April 14, 1971), nicknamed "Stick", is an American former professional football player who was a linebacker in the National Football League (NFL) for the Detroit Lions and Green Bay Packers.

 Biography

 London was born in Tullahoma, Tennessee.
 He lettered in basketball, baseball, football and track at Tullahoma High School.
-He was an outstanding linebacker who earned a national championship ring while playing college football with the University of Alabama in 1992.
+He was an outstanding linebacker who earned a national championship ring while playing college football under Coach Gene Stallings at the University of Alabama in 1992.

-He was drafted by the Detroit Lions in the 3rd round (62nd overall) of the 1993 NFL Draft.
+He was selected by the Detroit Lions in the third round (62nd overall) of the 1993 NFL draft.
 He played linebacker for six seasons for the Detroit Lions and Green Bay Packers of the National Football League.

-After retiring from the NFL, London move to Pelham, Alabama and opened a facilities management company.
+After retiring from the NFL, London moved to Pelham, Alabama and opened a facilities management company.
 He coaches high school football at Pelham High School in Pelham and hosts free football camps.